Types of minerals permits

 Exploration permits

-Minerals exploration permits give permit holder the exclusive right to explore for specified minerals in an area.
+Minerals exploration permits give the permit holder the exclusive right to explore for specified minerals in an area.

 It is not necessary to have a prospecting permit before applying for an exploration permit.
 It is common for operators to ‘skip’ a prospecting permit and apply for an exploration permit where ‘higher impact’ work is planned.
 Permitted activities may include literature reviews, drilling, bulk sampling and mine feasibility studies.